surajkra/Machine-learning-based-classification-of-Schizophrenic-and-Healthy-control-Using-Resting-State-fMRI/Readme.md

-# Automatic Classification of Schizophrenic & Healthy controls using Resting state Network fMRI
+#  Machine learning based classification of Schizophrenic and Healthy control Using Resting State fMRI features

 #### Objective: